J Day Off Road GP Rule Book

 All J Day GP participants must have a valid J Day Off Road Membership.
 J Day yearly memberships are $40.00.
 Participants may also purchase a single day membership for individual events which is a $20.00 fee.

-All classes will have a $40.00 entry fee and will be scheduled to participate in two 30 minute heats.
+All Adult/ Youth classes will have a $40.00 entry fee and will be scheduled to participate in two 30 minute heats.
 Pee Wee Classes will be $35.00 and will have one 40 minute race at 8:00 AM

 Riders under 18 must have parent or guardian present at Registration.

 Moto Tally Transponders will be $20 and will be good for the any J Day race in the future.

 If the Transponder is ruined or does not function after the first event from which it is purchased, for any reason it is the rider’s responsibility to purchase a new Transponder.
 Transponders will be placed under the visor of the participants helmet and will be inspected at each and every sign up.

 The AA class will be 100% pro pay back at each Regular Season J Day GP event.